Can’t Make Your Resolutions Stick? Try This Instead

 WHAT’S MY PERSONAL WORD FOR THE YEAR?

 Honestly, I was afraid of this word.
 It felt masculine and too “powerful”.
 I was intimidated which nearly caused me to change it to EMPOWERED.
-Not to diminish empowered because it’s powerful & incredible in its own right, but as my personal beacon for 2016, it felt safe, comfortable and much less transformative.
+Not to diminish empowered because it’s powerful & incredible in its own right, but as my personal beacon for the year, it felt safe, comfortable and much less transformative.

 As an overarching theme for my year, I needed something that would inspire real change and growth.
 I knew it was time to step up to the power of power this year—and yes—that scares the hell out of me.